 - four official languages are in force here: German, French, Italian and Romansh (known as the Romans language).

 - in terms of size, it occupies 134th place in the world (41 thousand km2), in terms of population 94th place in the world (about 8.2 million).

 - today’s Switzerland is a neutral state (since 1815), recognized during the Congress of Vienna and upheld by the Treaty of Versailles.

-- Switzerland is not part of the European Union or the European Economic Area, but participates in selected initiatives (eg is an associated member of the agreement with Shengen).
+- Switzerland is not part of the European Union or the European Economic Area but participates in selected initiatives (eg is an associated member of the agreement with Schengen).
 Recently (since 2002) he became a member of the United Nations.

 What is Switzerland famous for?

 - Advanced banking services.
-Long-term neutrality (from 1815) and the principle of integrity of bank secrecy have consolidated the trust in Switzerland as the financial center of Europe and the world.
-There are over 630 banks operating here, of which 5 belong to the largest in the world.
+Long-term neutrality (from 1815) and the principle of the integrity of bank secrecy have consolidated the trust in Switzerland as the financial centre of Europe and the world.
+Over 630 banks are operating here, of which 5 belong to the largest in the world.

 - Insurance.
 There are numerous insurance companies in Switzerland known around the world (including Zürich Insurance, Swiss Life, Reassurances) and 6 stock exchanges.
 Taxes and compulsory social insurance alone account for 37% of GDP

 - Watches.
-Unofficially, Switzerland is recognized as the watchmaking power of the world, where the precision of each timepiece is not only the highest quality and reliability guarantee, but above all it is a matter of honor.
+Unofficially, Switzerland is recognized as the watchmaking power of the world, where the precision of each timepiece is not only the highest quality and reliability guarantee but above all it is a matter of honour.
 The market of watches in Switzerland creates as much as 10% of the total export of the country.